PrincetonUniversity/xicsrt/README.md

 Usage
 -----

-XICSRT is run by supplying a config dictionary to xicsrt.raytrace(config).
+XICSRT is run by supplying a config dictionary to ```xicsrt.raytrace(config)```.
 The easiest way to run XICSRT is through a [Jupyter Notebook].
+A command line interface is also available.

 To learn how format the input, and interpret the output, see the examples provided in the [documentation].